RAAD07/SQL_Project-World_Layoffs_Dataset/README.md

 MODIFY `date` DATE;
 ```

-## 3. Handling the null values or missing values
+## 3. Handling the null values and missing values

 ### Checking the null or missing values in some columns
 ```sql